ufyTeX/luaharfbuzz/README.md

 ```

 #### Windows
-Getting the whole setup running on Windows is very tedious, so the entire set of instructions is in a different file [README-win.md](https://github.com/deepakjois/luaharfbuzz/blob/master/README-win.md).
+Getting the whole setup running on Windows is very tedious, so all instructions are in their own file [README-win.md](https://github.com/deepakjois/luaharfbuzz/blob/master/README-win.md).

 #### Other Platforms
 _Send a pull request if you want to include specific instructions to install